silverbucket/jaribu/README.md

 </body>
 </html>
 ```

+For tests which are designed to only run on the server, you can add a `runInBrowser: false` boolean to the suite properties.

 **Shared environments** : a suite has an 'env' object which you can write to and that data will be available for any test in that suite.